An introduction to $p$-adic $L$-functions: The Coleman map

-We conclude this section by the following digression on the generalisation of Coleman's map that leads to a conjectural construction (under the assumption of the existence of certain global cohomological elements) of $p$-adic $L$-functions of more general motives.
+We conclude this section with a digression on the generalisation of the Coleman map that leads to a conjectural construction, under the assumption of the existence of certain global cohomological elements, of $p$-adic $L$-functions of more general motives.
+This section is included as additional context and may be skipped on a first reading.
 Throughout, if $F$ is a number field, we let $\mathscr{G}_F$ denote its absolute Galois group.

 Consider, for $m \geq 1$, the Kummer exact sequence